 Four Seasons Hotel Ritz Lisbon

-Even Francophiles might not know that Grand Hôtel du Cap-Ferrat, A Four Seasons Hotel, is a stargazing paradise.
+Even Francophiles might not realize that Grand-Hôtel du Cap-Ferrat, A Four Seasons Hotel, is a stargazing paradise.
 Not only is the peninsula serene and romantic, it’s also removed from the sky-saturating lights of the French Riviera.
-During this dinner and tutorial, Dr. Patrick Michel, a French planetary scientist who specializes in asteroids and comets, is your guide to the sky.
-Upon a terrace or within the property’s 17-acre garden, Michel greets you with his computer, telescope and Provençal aperitifs.
-Before and during an al fresco dinner, the sky is literally the limit when it comes to topics you might cover – think a constellation refresher or an in-depth discussion on Michel’s role in upcoming space missions to asteroids.
+During this dinner and tutorial, Dr Patrick Michel, a planetary scientist who specializes in asteroids and comets, is your guide to the sky.
+Upon a terrace or within the property’s 17-acre garden, Michel greets you with a telescope and Provençal aperitifs.
+Before and during an al fresco dinner, the sky is literally the limit when it comes to topics you might cover – think a constellation refresher or an in-depth discussion of Michel’s role in upcoming space missions to asteroids.

 Take It Up a Notch Ask Michel to show you some of his unpublished space photos.

 Grand-Hotel du Cap-Ferrat, A Four Seasons Hotel